Literary Devices You Need to Know While Pursuing Your Higher Education

 1. Allegory

-Example: "Lord of the Flies" by William Golding: One interpretation of the narrative is that it is an allegory of human nature's inherent evil.
+Example: "Lord of the Flies" by William Golding - One interpretation of the narrative is that it is an allegory of human nature's inherent evil.

 2. Simile

-Similes, sometimes called indirect analogies, are constructed similarly to metaphors but convey a distinct idea.
+Similes, sometimes also called indirect analogies, are constructed similarly to metaphors but convey a distinct idea.
 Two unrelated objects are being compared to each other, much like in metaphors.
 The analogy, in contrast to a metaphor, depends on the terms "like" or "as."
 By adding richness and nuance to language, similes enable readers to picture and comprehend the attributes and traits being discussed.

 Example: The children's excitement was like a volcano, ready to erupt.

-Such literary devices are quite difficult to use while writing assignments, and as a consequence, they fail to submit good-quality assignments.
+Such literary devices are quite difficult to use while writing assignments, and as a consequence, students fail to submit good-quality assignments.
 With our assignment help online, you can boost your academic grades.
 Also, you can submit your work on time before the deadline.

 3. Symbolism

 Many of the concepts conveyed through metaphor and imagery are combined in symbolism.
-A symbol is essentially an object used to represent a notion; it's similar to a metaphor but much shorter!
+A symbol is essentially an object used to represent a notion; it's similar to a metaphor, but much shorter!

 • The watchful eyes of the old portrait seem to symbolize the past's ever-present influence on the present.